epam/edp-install/docs/roadmap.md

 1. Introduce tool that provide *Continues Delivery/Deployment* approach.
 Argo CD is one of the best to go with.
 2. Integrate EDP with tool that provides *Continues Integration* capabilities.

-!!! done "EDP Release 2.12.x"
+!!! success "EDP Release 2.12.x"
     [Argo CD](./operator-guide/argocd-integration.md) is suggested as a solution providing the `Continuous Delivery` capabilities.

-A new EDP operator called [edp-argocd-operator](https://github.com/epam/edp-argocd-operator/) has been developed, which runs as an adapter layer between the EDP Platform and Argo CD.
+!!! success "EDP Release 3.0"
+    [Tekton](./operator-guide/install-tekton.md) is used as a CI/CD pipelines orchestration tool on the platform.
+Review [edp-tekton](http://github.com/epam/edp-tekton) GitHub repository that keeps all the logic behind this solution on the EDP (Pipelines, Tasks, TriggerTemplates, Interceptors, etc).
+Get acquainted with the series of publications on our [Medium Page](https://medium.com/epam-delivery-platform/part-1-tekton-adoption-d5d47bf1bfc0).

 ### Advanced EDP Role-based Model